GSG-CA/react-useEffect-hook/README.md

 Now let's think together what if I want to add timers to count dynamically every 2s, without the need to have a button to set count value.

-Obviously we need to `setTimeOut` once in the first render.
+Obviously we need to `setInterval` once in the first render.

 ```jsx
 function Counter(props) {